-(44) Regulation (EU) 2017/1129 promotes the convergence and harmonisation of rules related to the scrutiny and approval of prospectuses by competent authorities.
+Regulation (EU) 2017/1129 promotes the convergence and harmonisation of rules related to the scrutiny and approval of prospectuses by competent authorities.
 In particular, criteria for the scrutiny of the completeness, comprehensibility and consistency of the prospectus were laid down in Delegated Regulation (EU) 2019/980.
 That list of criteria is, however, not exhaustive, because it should allow for the possibility to take into account developments and innovations in financial markets.
 As a result, Delegated Regulation (EU) 2019/980 allows competent authorities to apply additional criteria for the scrutiny and approval of prospectuses where necessary for investor protection.
-The peer review report from ESMA pointed out that that possibility has created material differences in the way competent authorities apply additional scrutiny criteria and request issuers to provide additional information in the prospectus under their scrutiny.
+The peer review report from the European Supervisory Authority (European Securities and Markets Authority) ('ESMA') established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council pointed out that that possibility has created material differences in the way competent authorities apply additional scrutiny criteria and request issuers to provide additional information in the prospectus under their scrutiny.